fcol88/cinema-tickets/README.md

 ## Assumptions I've _not_ made

 I've not assumed configuration is guaranteed to be static.
-I've called out that the prices and objective minimum number of adults (as opposed to lap-donors for infants) may change, and given the gouging some cinemas do (have I assumed it was a cinema?
-I think I've assumed it was a cinema), it's not a guarantee that infants will always go free - so the calculation is performed but with zero as the multiplicand.
+I've called out that the prices and objective minimum number of adults (as opposed to lap-donors for infants) may change, and given the gouging some cinemas do (~~have I assumed it was a cinema?
+I think I've assumed it was a cinema~~ it was in the repository name...), it's not a guarantee that infants will always go free - so the calculation is performed but with zero as the multiplicand.
 Similarly, I've not assumed a stationary maximum tickets per sale value.
 If I was using Spring, I would've brought these in as `@Value`s.

 I've not assumed restrictions on multiple `TicketTypeRequest`s of the same `TicketTypeRequest.Type` - I envisioned this being multiple groups booking together and needing to be logically separate for some other reason, as long as they don't exceed the maximum ticket count.